leroyguillaume/autoplaylist/CONTRIBUTING.md

 ## CLI

 The CLI can be used to interract with the API or to do administrative tasks.

+The administrative tasks don't call the API but directly the database/the broker.

 ### How to run